 What should you do if you notice a change?

 It's important to try to talk to someone about how you're feeling.
 Whether it's a partner, family member or close friend, it can be really helpful to speak to someone about what's going on in your head.

-There are plenty of charities and organisations who help people who are suffering from mental health problems.
-Even reading one of their websites can be helpful as it reminds us that we’re not alone in how we’re feeling, and they can give useful advice on what to do or who to contact.
+There are plenty of charities and organisations who help people suffering from mental health problems.
+Even reading one of their websites can be helpful as it reminds us that we're not alone in how we're feeling, and they can give useful advice on what to do or who to contact.

 If you're experiencing intense symptoms or symptoms that last for more than two weeks, speak to your doctor and explain how you're feeling.